Indiana University South Bend Archives

 Creator: Civil Rights Heritage Center

-Title: Dr. Richard Lamanna Collection of the Civil Rights Heritage Center
+Title: Dr. Richard Lamanna papers of the Civil Rights Heritage Center

 Extent: One bankers box totaling 1.25 cubic feet.